What's Open During The Regional Stay-At-Home Order?

-(CBS13) — With ICU capacity dipping below 15%, the Greater Sacramento region will be under a regional stay-at-home order starting Friday.
+SACRAMENTO (CBS13) — With ICU capacity dipping below 15%, the Greater Sacramento region is now under a regional stay-at-home order.

+On Friday afternoon, the state sent out an emergency alert to smartphones to inform people in the region of the stay-at-home order.

-This comes just days after the neighboring San Joaquin Valley region and Southern California were put under the order.
+This came just days after the neighboring San Joaquin Valley region and Southern California were put under the order.

+Now that got my attention.
+Every phone in the house just went off, the dogs jumped out of their skin.
+If you didn’t get the alert: New Public Health Order says stay home, wear mask, 6ft distance https://t.co/WBMZnFCl1u pic.twitter.com/iPUXsmdGKg

-Thirteen counties, including Amador, Colusa, El Dorado, Nevada, Placer, Plumas, Sacramento, Sutter, Yolo and Yuba will be under the order starting at 11:59 p.m.
+Thirteen counties, including Amador, Colusa, El Dorado, Nevada, Placer, Plumas, Sacramento, Sutter, Yolo and Yuba are under the order as of 11:59 p.m.
 Thursday.
 The order will last for three weeks, but it could be extended based on ICU capacity and other criteria.

-More businesses and services will be open under this order compared to the statewide stay-at-home order in March.
-Retail can stay open indoors with limited capacity and schools will not be forced to close if they’ve already returned to in-person learning.
+More businesses and services are open under this order compared to the statewide stay-at-home order that went into effect in March.
+Retail can stay open indoors with limited capacity and schools aren’t being forced to close if they’ve already returned to in-person learning.

 Below is a list of businesses and activities that are impacted by the stay-at-home order, according to the California Department of Public Health.